 Exit load is charged by funds when you withdraw your money from the fund.
 It is the fee charged by fund houses to discourage investors from early withdrawals.

 Since ETFs trade like shares on a stock exchange, there is no entry or exit load involved in dealing with ETFs.
 Investors can buy and sell the shares of the ETF just like other stocks.

 Some Mutual Funds, on the other hand, involve an exit load.
 Because of no exit or entry load, ETFs enjoy good liquidity on the stock exchanges.
-SEBI has permitted an exit load of up to 7%, for Mutual Funds, but most mutual funds charge from 1% of the AUM if you withdraw within 1 year of investing.
-There is no exit load if you with sell off the units 1 year after you purchased them.
+SEBI has permitted an exit load of up to 7%, for Mutual Funds, but most mutual funds charge 1% of the AUM if you withdraw within 1 year of investing.
+There is no exit load if you sell off the units 1 year after you purchased them.

-Brokerage, STT and Other Charges
+Brokerage, STT, and Other Charges

 Your broker also charges certain fees for its services, called brokerage charges.
 The average brokerage charge on purchasing ETFs is 0.01% of the turnover value.

-There are certain charges which the SEBI levies on purchase of stocks from an exchange.
+There are certain charges that the SEBI levies on the purchase of stocks from an exchange.
 Since ETFs also trade like stocks and are listed on the exchange, ETFs attract such charges from SEBI.
 Apart from that, STT stands for Securities Transactions Tax and stands at 0.01% of your turnover value.

 18% GST is also charged by the Government of India on brokerage + transaction charges.
-These are levied on both, ETFs and Mutual Funds but forms a very small part of the overall fee.
+These are levied on both, ETFs and Mutual Funds but form a very small part of the overall fee.

 The below table shows the major differences between ETFs and Mutual Funds: